Kavanaugh Protege Moves Closer to Taking DC Circuit Bench

 “The Standing Committee’s rating was predicated on the nominee’s then-narrower litigation experience,” the ABA said, noting circuit judge qualification focus more on legal scholarship, academic talent, analytical and writing abilities and “overall excellence.”

+But Senate Judiciary Democrats argued in a letter to Chairman Lindsey Graham, R-S.C., last week that the committee should focus on responding to the coronavirus in the Senate’s first week back in Washington while avoiding in-person meetings that “pose significant health risks for members, staff and witnesses.”

+Graham, however, stressed Wednesday that while he felt there was “a lot to do related to the coronavirus,” filling judicial vacancies was “for the good of the nation.”

-Judiciary Committee Chairman Lindsey Graham, R-S.C., entered the new rating into the record with no mention of the previous ABA rating, or the party line criticism and pending investigation surrounding the nominee.
+The chairman made no reference to the party line criticism and pending investigation encircling the nominee.

 Demand Justice, a liberal advocacy group, filed the request to investigate the outgoing Judge Griffith’s departure, arguing that McConnell’s involvement in the judiciary is “quite unprecedented” and gives rise to “significant ethical questions for the judges who heed his advice.”

-Christopher Kagn, chief counsel of Demand Justice, said Republicans pushing forward with Walker’s nomination, in the first week back since the Senate left Washington to prevent the spread Covid-19, bears additional concern because of limited public access.
+Christopher Kang, chief counsel of Demand Justice, said Republicans pushing the nomination forward in the first week back since the Senate left Washington to prevent the spread Covid-19 bears additional concern due to limited public access.

 “What does that say about how Republicans care so little about the health and safety of the American people that this is what they’re trying to do, that this is what their priorities are?”
-Kagn questioned.

-But Senate Judiciary Democrats argued in a letter to Graham last week that the committee should focus on responding to the coronavirus in the Senate’s first week back in Washington while avoiding in-person meetings that “pose significant health risks for members, staff and witnesses.”
+Kang said in an interview Tuesday.

+Senate Majority Leader Chuck Schumer, D-N.Y., joined fellow Democrats Wednesday following the hearing in a digital rally hosted by Alliance for Justice called #StopWalker.

-Senate Majority Leader Chuck Schumer, D-N.Y., levied harsher accusations about the majority party’s priorities from the Senate floor on Monday.
+From the Senate floor Monday, the top Democrat levied harsh accusations about the majority party’s priorities.

 “As we return to work under the cloud of crisis, Senate Republicans should concentrate on helping us recover from Covid-19, not confirming right-wing judges or protecting big businesses that threaten to put workers at serious risk,” Schumer said.